Developing Lagoon#

 Rebuild Lagoon core and push images#

-with the correct tag, and redeploy the lagoon-core chart.
+with the correct tag, and redeploy the lagoon charts.
 This is useful for testing small changes to Lagoon services, but does not support "live" development.
 You will need to rebuild these images locally first, e.g rm build/api && make build/api

 .